AutoVerse-ai/Verse-library/docs/source/creating_scenario_in_verse.md

     track_mode: TrackMode
 ```

-The *decision logic* is a function that takes as input the agent's current state (and optionally the observable states of the other agents) and returns the new state after a transition.
+The *decision logic (DL)* is a function that takes as input the agent's current state (and optionally the observable states of the other agents) and returns the new state after a transition.
 That is, it  updates the tactical mode of the agent.
 The drone starts in <code>Cruise</code> mode and the obstacle is at 20 meters.
 When the x position of the drone is close 20, the decision logic switches to <code>Up</code>.

 ```python
 import copy